DOL Fiduciary rule

 - Shield one individual from a perceived sense of full liability,5

-- Access the expertise and transparency that senior cross-functional members can provide, providing the committee a better view to identify and address conflicts.
+- Access the expertise and transparency that senior cross-functional members can provide, providing the committee a better view to

 In addition, advocates of the committee model point out that the breadth and depth of responsibilities associated with this role underscore the need for having more than one person performing these functions.